nchahare/cv/README.md

 Thesis: **Mechanics of epithelial layers subjected to controlled pressure and tension**

-- Designing a device to simulate physiological environment of morphogenesis and epithelial folding, which involves stretching and buckling of epithelia.
-- Microfluidic chip to control epithelial shapes and pressure.
+- Designed a microfluidic chip to control epithelial shapes and pressure.
+- Discovered new method to generate epithelial folds via mechanical phenomena of buckling.

+**Computational tool for analysing nuclear to cytoplasmic transport**

-- Working on a project in collaboration with **Prof. Pere Roca-Cusachs** for analysing atomic force microscopy data to understand role of force loading rates in cell mechanosensing.
+- Working in collaboration with **Prof. Pere Roca-Cusachs** and Ion Andreu, developed a MATLAB script to calculate import and export rate of mechanosensitive protien.
-- Constructing a numerical framework to elucidate protein transport with Fluorescence recovery afterphotobleaching (FRAP) and Fluorescence Loss in Photobleaching (FLIP) with Ion Andreu.
+- Developed a fitting algorithm to elucidate protein mobility with Fluorescence recovery after photobleaching (FRAP).
+- Utilized an elegant system of differential equations to analyse data from Fluorescence Loss in Photobleaching (FLIP).

+**Analysis of force loading rates associated with cell mechanosensing**

+- Working in collaboration with **Prof. Pere Roca-Cusachs** and Victor Gonzalez-Tarrago, developed a MATLAB script for analysing atomic force microscopy data from JPK software raw data.
+- Analysed timeseries data from AFM experiments to determine

 ### Project Associate, Biomechanics Lab, Indian Institute of Science